Shicheng-Guo/BIS180L_web/_posts/2017-05-16-Illumina-Day-2.md

 * Cytoband file: (leave blank)
 * Gene file: (click on Browse and point to the `Brapa_gene_v1.5.gff` file)
 * Alias file: (leave blank)

+Choose a directory to save it in and click "save".
+This will take some minutes.

 ### Load some tracks